 Our data is tracked & locked in a “black box” we don’t control or understand

-To a large extent, concerns about privacy reflect a more generalized sense of vulnerability and asymmetry of power in the digital age, as we increasingly rely on and share personal data with giant corporations that, as law professor Frank Pasquale puts it, operate as “black boxes.”
+To a large extent, concerns about privacy reflect a more generalized sense of vulnerability and asymmetry of power in the digital age, as we increasingly rely on and share personal data with giant corporations that, as University of Maryland law professor Frank Pasquale puts it, operate as “black boxes.”
 In his book, The Black Box Society: The Secret Algorithms That Control Money and Information, Pasquale explains how “[i]mportant corporate actors have unprecedented knowledge of the minutiae of our daily lives, while we know little to nothing about how they use this knowledge to influence the important decisions that we— and they— make.”

 Pasquale explains how the term “black box” is helpful in understanding and addressing the nature of this asymmetry in transparency and information-based power:

 The term “black box” is a useful metaphor,…given its own dual meaning.
 It can refer to a recording device, like the data-monitoring systems in planes, trains, and cars.
 Or it can mean a system whose workings are mysterious; we can observe its inputs and outputs, but we cannot tell how one becomes the other.
 We face these two meanings daily: tracked ever more closely by firms and government, we have no clear idea of just how far much of this information can travel, how it is used, or its consequences…

 The law, so aggressively protective of secrecy in the world of commerce, is increasingly silent when it comes to the privacy of person.
 That incongruity is the focus of this book.
 How has secrecy become so important to industries ranging from Wall Street to Silicon Valley?
 What are the social implications of the invisible practices that hide the way people and businesses are labeled and treated?
 How can the law be used to enact the best possible balance between privacy and openness?